Parent's Guide to Teen Depression

 For the overwhelming majority of suicidal teens, depression or another psychological disorder plays a primary role.
 In depressed teens who also abuse alcohol or drugs, the risk of suicide is even greater.
 Because of the very real danger of suicide, teenagers who are depressed should be watched closely for any signs of suicidal thoughts or behavior.

-Suicide warning signs in depressed teens
+Suicide warning signs to watch for

 - Talking or joking about committing suicide